PLEBNET-PLAYGROUND/plebnet-playground-docker/worklogs/asherp.md

+* converted to undirected graph to capture all routes
 * adding dashboard to notebook container path
 * May not be capturing all routes since using directed graph
 * Converting from Directed Graph to Undirected Graph